 Students who are interested in athletics have great opportunities at Michigan State.
-Under the guidance of Ralph H. Young, director of athletics, this institution holds a high position in mid-western competition in intercollegiate sports, while a well-organized program of intramural athletics is available to every student.
+Under the guidance of Ralph H. Young, director of athletics, this instruction holds a high position in mid-western competition in intercollegiate sports, while a well-organized program of intramural athletics is available to every student.

 INTERCOLLEGIATE ATHLETICS.
-The Athletic Department sponsors teams in all the branches of intercollegiate sport.
-The teams are coached by these men: football, Charles W. Bachman; basket ball, Benjamin F. VanAlstyne; baseball, John H. Kobs; track, Ralph H. Young; cross country, Lauren P. Brown; wrestling, Fendley A. Collins; swimming, Russell B. Daubert; fencing, George T. Bauer; tennis, Charles D. Ball; golf, Benjamin F. VanAlstyne; rifle, Capt.
-Hyatt F. Newell.
+The Athletic Department sponsors teams in all the branches of intercollegiate sports.
+The teams are coached by these men; football, Charles W. Bachman; basket ball, Benjamin F. VanAlstyne; baseball, John H. Kobs; track, Ralph H. Young; cross country, Lauren P. Brown; wrestling, Fendley A. Collins; swimming, Russell B. Daubert; fencing, Thomas Canniff; tennis, Charles D. Ball; golf, Benjamin F. VanAlstyne; rifle, Capt.
+Marcus B. Boulware.

 FRESHMAN ATHLETICS.
 Due to the intercollegiate ruling that freshmen cannot compete in varsity athletics, the first year athletes are given an opportunity to take part on freshman squads in all sports engaged in by varsity teams.
 Games with the varsity and with other college freshmen teams enliven the schedules of the yearling aggregations.
 The coaches for most of the sports are the same as for the varsity teams, exceptions are as follows: football, John H. Kobs; basket ball, Thomas H. King; baseball, Lyman L. Frimodig.
 INTRAMURAL ATHLETICS.
 Under the supervision of Mr. Frimodig, assistant director of athletics, Michigan State pursues a well-organized intramural program.
 Providing sports for every student, the department offers tournaments in tennis, golf, basket ball and horseshoe; in addition, various other lines of competition are offered for class teams representing each division, and dormitory teams.
-Small numerals are awarded to team members.
+Small numerals are awarded to class champions.

 INTER-SOCIETY ATHLETICS.
-Fraternities and sororities are organized into leagues or blocks of four or five members.
+Fraternities are organized into leagues or blocks of four or five members.
 Each society engages with the other members of its block; then the champions of each block compete.
 Following this comes the competition for the finals and the consolations.
 Cups or other awards are made to runners-up and champions in each sport, and a large trophy is given the society claiming the most points for all-around competition in all events.

-The sports offered for inter-society competition include: basket ball, indoor and outdoor baseball, tennis, bowling, indoor and outdoor track, swimming and soccer.
+The sports offered for inter-society competition include basket ball, indoor and outdoor baseball, bowling, indoor and outdoor track, swimming, tennis, touch football, and relays.

 WOMEN'S ATHLETICS.
-Jointly sponsored by the women's Physical Education department and the Women's Athletic Association, a complete athletic program gives each woman student an opportunity to take part in athletic competition.
-No intercollegiate engagements are made, the program being limited to individual and team events.
-Sports offered include: hockey, golf, fencing, bowling, hiking, basket ball, swimming, soccer, tennis, track, dancing, and playground ball.
+Jointly sponsored by the Women's Physical Education Department and the Women's Athletic Association, a complete athletic program gives each woman student an opportunity to take part in athletic competition.
+No intercollegiate engagements are made, the program being limited to individual, team and inter-sorority events.
+Sports offered include hockey, golf, fencing, bowling, hiking, basket ball, swimming, soccer, tennis, track, dancing, playground ball, riding, archery, and badminton.